-Welcome to SAN MIGUEL DE ALLENDE, my recently chosen new hometown, and named yet again “Best City of the World” by the Travel + Leisure World’s Best Awards 2021!
+Welcome to SAN MIGUEL DE ALLENDE, my recently chosen new hometown, and named yet again “Best Small City in the World” by the Condé Nast Traveler magazine!

 First, some facts about “San Miguel”:

 It’s famous for its well-preserved historic center with buildings and homes from the 1600-1700s.

 Adding to other international awards, the city was also declared a UNESCO World Heritage Site, recognizing its colonial architecture and important role in the Mexican War of Independence.

 The “HEART OF MEXICO”

 The also called “Heart of Mexico” is, definitely, one of the most artistic places I’ve ever seen and lived in: You can find beautiful and very creative artpieces in almost every corner of this lovely city: Street paintings, wonderfully decorated house facades and door frames, lovely balconies with hanging plants decorating the streets.
 In some places there’s even the “Huele de Noche” plant (night blooming jasmine), adding an exquisite aroma to the surroundings.
 And of course, there’s also plenty of cultural festivals, art studios, galleries, jewelry stores, and antique shops, as well as many restaurants and cafés to turn your day or night from “nice” to “amazing”!

 SAINT MICHAEL THE ARCHANGEL, “protector” of our City